 We travel the world to experience new cultures, discover new places and meet new people.
-As a destination marketer you should focus on developing a unique positioning to highlight top experiences within your destination and capture travellers’ attention by catering to one of their emotional needs.
+As a destination marketer, you should focus on highlighting top experiences in your destination.
+Capture travellers’ attention by catering to one of their emotional needs.

-The idea is to create a strong bond between potential travellers and your destination.
-You can do this by immersing them in fun and memorable experiences before they even reach your shores.
-As lot of people don’t know much about the cultures of other countries, your focus should be on educating them in a fun and engaging way while trying to evoke genuine positive emotions within them.
+Create a strong bond between potential travellers and your destination.
+Immerse them in fun and memorable experiences before they even reach your shores.
+Lots of people don’t know much about the cultures of other countries.
+Your focus should be on educating them in a fun way … try to evoke genuine positive emotions within them.

 In the digital space, it’s all about genuine storytelling.
 Choose the right digital communication channels and tools.

 Here are some tips:

 1. Use various digital channels to connect with travellers and create an immersive experience.
-Make use of your website, apps, social media platform to spread your message.

-2. Showcase travelling experiences that only you can provide by creatively using videos and images
+2. Showcase travelling experiences that only you can provide by using videos and images

 3. Use creative content to give travellers a preview of your tours and activities.
 Make it interactive so you evoke the right feeling.